From well known cities like Lisbon and Porto to smaller villages and medieval towns, Portugal has plenty to discover.

 Why visit Sintra: The Pena Palace at Sintra looks like something out of a fairytale with fanciful turrets and bright yellow paint against blue skies.
 Be sure to check out the extensive gardens as well.
 Stop by the nearby harbor city of Cascais afterward for an evening drink or afternoon ice cream.

 Why visit Obidos: A medieval town on a hillside, Obidos is simply breathtaking.
 Walk the old city walls and get views over the village.
 Wander the streets and see the charming shops and houses covered in flowering vines.
+Be sure to try some of the local ginjinha served in chocolate cups.

 Why visit Lagos: Located in the west Algarve, Lagos is a seaside city with beautiful beaches, sandstone cliffs and fun cafes and bars.
 You can dive, snorkel, kayak or just relax on sandy beaches.
 Be sure to visit nearby Sagres and Albufeira as well.